 -f: Which stages all files including those which are ignored.

-.a: Which stages all the files in the current directory.
+.: Which stages all the files in the current directory.
 On the command line, it references the current directory.

 -A: Which stages all the files in the current directory as well as subdirectories.

 - Learn more about how to get involved.

 - Edit this page on GitHub to fix an error or make an improvement.

 - Submit feedback to let us know how we can improve Docs.

 Learn Git on Codecademy

 Learn Git & GitHubUse our beginner friendly Git course to integrate Git and GitHub and manage versions of your projects using Git branches.